de Sitter Corrections to Gravitational Wave Memory: Abstract

 \section{Abstract}

 In this work, we compute the gravitational wave displacement and spin memory effects in de Sitter spacetime.
 Gravitational waves in asymptotically flat spacetimes are described by the Bondi--Sachs framework, where radiation at null infinity $\mathscr I^+$ is tied to the BMS group, and memory appears as permanent changes in the geometry.
 This formalism becomes more complicated when asymptotic flatness is not guaranteed.
 With a positive cosmological constant, future infinity is spacelike rather than null, and the decay of the fields differs qualitatively from the flat case.
-The Bondi--Sachs methods adapted to $\Lambda>0$ show that the asymptotic symmetry algebra reduces to $\mathbb{R}\oplus\mathfrak{so}(3)$ and that the balance equations for charges and fluxes take a modified form.
-Our calculation at leading order yields flux-balance relations for displacement and spin memory directly in terms of the cosmological constant $\Lambda$ and Bondi--Sachs data.
-We also find that the cosmological constant mixes spherical–harmonic modes of the memory potentials, producing a $(3,0)$ component in displacement memory and a $(2,0)$ component in spin memory.
+We calculate the corrections due to de Sitter spacetime up to the order $\Lambda C^2$.
+At leading order, this yields flux-balance relations for displacement and spin memory directly in terms of the cosmological constant $\Lambda$ and Bondi--Sachs data.
+We find that the cosmological constant corrections for the leading term are of the order $\Lambda$ for both displacement and spin memory.
+These corrections are, as expected, too small to be detected by any current or future gravitational wave observatories.